-There is no magic formula for happiness.
-It is unique to each individual.
+There is no magic formula for happiness and success.
+They are unique to each individual.
 What makes me happy may make you miserable.
-However, one thing I do know is that if you are not happy at work, neither you nor your company will get the best results.
+One thing I do know, however, is that if you are not happy at work, neither you nor your company will get the best results.

 So what does happiness at work look like?
 It took me several tries to find it.
 Throughout the course of my career, I discovered that being good at something is not a formula for happiness; it helps, and is a usually a key element, but it is not enough.